-The link to climate variability sea-level fluctuations observed in other low salinity, semi-enclosed or endorheic basins located eastwards (i.e., Sea of Marmara, Black Sea and Caspian Sea) have resulted in the isolation and reconnection of the previous basins with the Mediterranean Sea (Kvasov 1975; Svitoch et al. 2000; Mudie et al., 2017).
-Even though nowadays the Caspian Sea is isolated from the Black Sea and consequently the Mediterranean Sea, in the past, the Caspian-Marmara-Black Sea basins were once connected (late Miocene, Popov et al., 2006).
-The Caspian Sea was isolated and occasionally reconnected with the other basins after c.
-2.6 Ma, during the Akchagylian period, (Forte and Cowgill, 2013), and remained periodically connected during the Pliocene, the Pleistocene, and the early Holocene (Boomer et al., 2000; Naderi Beni et al., 2013; Haghani et al., 2016).
-The Black Sea was also isolated from the north Aegean Sea until ca. 12,000 years BP, when the Mediterranean Sea penetrated the Dardanelles Strait (Aksu et al., 1999b; Aksu et al., 2002b; Karatsolis et al., 2017; Dimiza et al., 2020; Aksu and Hiscott, 2022).
-Studies of recent dinoflagellate cyst assemblages across the Aegean-Black-Caspian Seas corridor have demonstrated the sensibility of dinoflagellate cysts to different salinities and have been successfully applied to reconstruct past salinity gradients (e.g., Mudie et al., 2004; Marret et al., 2004; Mertens et al., 2009; Mertens et al., 2012b; Bradley et al., 2012; Mudie et al., 2017).
+The link to climate-driven sea-level fluctuations observed in other low salinity, semi-enclosed or endorheic basins located eastwards (i.e., Marmara, Black and Caspian Seas) have resulted in the isolation and reconnection of the these basins with the Mediterranean Sea (Kvasov 1975; Svitoch et al. 2000; Mudie et al., 2017).
+These three seas were connected during the late Miocene (Popov et al., 2006) but since then, the Caspian Sea became isolated and occasionally reconnected with the other basins after ca. 2.6 Ma, during the Akchagylian period (Forte and Cowgill, 2013) and remained periodically connected during the Pliocene, the Pleistocene and the early Holocene (Boomer et al., 2000; Naderi Beni et al., 2013; Haghani et al., 2016).
+The Black Sea was also isolated from the north Aegean Sea until ca. 12,000 years BP when the Mediterranean Sea penetrated the Dardanelles Strait (Aksu et al., 1999b; Aksu et al., 2002b; Karatsolis et al., 2017; Dimiza et al., 2020; Aksu and Hiscott, 2022).
+Studies of recent dinoflagellate cyst assemblages across the Aegean-Black-Caspian Sea corridor have demonstrated the sensitivity of dinoflagellate cysts to different salinities and have been successfully applied to reconstruct past salinity gradients (e.g., Mudie et al., 2004; Marret et al., 2004; Mertens et al., 2009; Mertens et al., 2012b; Bradley et al., 2012; Mudie et al., 2017).

-The Black Sea is the largest anoxic marine basin, it is shallow in the northeast and is intensely influenced by river inputs (Aksu et al., 2000; Sorokin, 2002; Chepalyga, 2007).
-Based on the analysis of paired Sr isotope and paleosalinity data, the Black Sea appears to be strongly influenced by variations in glacial extent within the Dnieper River catchment and the resultant erosion of Sr from granitic basement rocks, where the Sr ratios are high (Bista et al., 2021).
-During the last interglacial period, the Black Sea received a meltwater influx from the Fennoscandian ice sheet, enhancing with freshwater the Marmara and the Aegean Sea and eventually the eastern Mediterranean Sea (Vadsaria et al., 2022).
+The Black Sea is the largest anoxic marine basin in the world, it is shallow in the northeast and is intensely influenced by river inputs (Aksu et al., 2000; Sorokin, 2002; Chepalyaga, 2007).
+Based on the analysis of paired Sr isotope and palaeosalinity data, the Black Sea appears to be strongly influenced by variations in glacial extent within the Dnieper River catchment and the resultant erosion of Sr from granitic basement rocks, where the Sr ratios are high (Bista et al., 2021).
+During the last interglacial period, the Black Sea received a meltwater influx from the Fennoscandian ice sheet, freshening the Marmara and the Aegean Seas and eventually the eastern Mediterranean Sea (Vadsaria et al., 2022).
 The Marmara Sea is a small tectonic trench with narrow straits and shallow sills that link the Black Sea to the Aegean Sea (NE Mediterranean Sea; Aksu et al., 2000; Aksu et al., 2002; Mudie et al., 2017), while the Caspian Sea is the largest intracontinental lake (Marret et al., 2004; Chepalyga, 2007).
-The Gulf of Corinth, despite its smaller size (105 km long, 30 km wide) and the significantly lower riverine input, is quite comparable with these basins and especially with the Sea of Marmara that has a similar climate, sedimentation rates and underwent the same paleoenvironmental changes during the Quaternary (McHugh et al., 2008; Mudie et al., 2002a).
-In addition, their size, bathymetry, and watershed are equivalent, and they both were disconnected from the open sea during the Late Glacial Maximum (MIS 2; Campos et al., 2013).
+The Gulf of Corinth, despite its smaller size (105 km long, 30 km wide) and the significantly lower riverine input, is quite comparable with these basins.
+It is quite similar to the Marmara Sea with regard to size, bathymetry, watershed, climate and sedimentation rates; they both underwent the same palaeoenvironmental changes during the Quaternary (McHugh et al., 2008; Mudie et al., 2002a) with a disconnection from the open sea during the Late Glacial Maximum (MIS 2; Campos et al., 2013).